AStcherbinine/omegapy/joss-paper/paper.md

 # Statement of need
-The accessibility of data returned by spatial missions is a crucial point to ensure the development of open science.
+The accessibility of data returned by space missions is a crucial point to ensure the development of open science.
+While the OMEGA dataset is public with yearly releases as of 2023, the legacy pipeline uses a proprietary software and several crucial data reduction algorithms are not public, thus severely hindering its use.
 Since the beginning of the science phase of the OMEGA instrument in 2004, the instrument team has provided 10 releases of the IDL software (`SOFT01` to `SOFT10`) to read the level 1B binary files that can be downloaded from the ESA [PSA](https://archives.esac.esa.int/psa/#!Table%20View/OMEGA=instrument)